eugene-eeo/ichi/lock_stream_format.md

     └───────────┴─────────────────┴───────────┴────────────────────────┘

 where `length` = 65, `mac1` and `mac2` are produced as before,
-and `digest` is the 64-byte blake2b digest of the entire plaintext, with the key being the encryption key `K`.
+and `digest` is the 64-byte blake2b digest of the entire plaintext.

 To decrypt the encryption stream: